-We live in an age of unbelievable progress in the field of computing, with the internet having revolutionized the way information is exchanged on a global scale.
-It seems like every day the chips get smaller and the storage space gets larger.
-One would think such changes would have brought about a new age of utopian technology.
-Yet in many areas of life, things don’t seem to have changed all that much over the years, and transportation is a woeful example of this.
+We live in an age of unbelievable technological progress — one would think such changes would have brought about a new age of utopian technology.
+Yet in many areas of life, things don’t seem to have changed all that much, and transportation is a woeful example of this.
 The roads are still lined with cars, the skies speckled with airliners.
-The science fiction stories of decades past foresaw flying cars and teleporters, but the 21st century has had to settle for Segways.
+Science fiction foresaw flying cars and teleporters; the 21st century settled for Segways.

 Dreams never die, however, and the fantasy of futuristic transportation is very much alive right now as exemplified by a concept called the Hyperloop.
-While it’s not quite as mind-shattering as a teleporter or as fun as a personal jetpack, the Hyperloop seems like it could revolutionize mass transit, shortening travel times on land and reducing environmental damage in the process.
+While it’s not as mind-shattering as a teleporter or as fun as a personal jetpack, the Hyperloop could revolutionize mass transit, shortening travel times on land and reducing environmental damage in the process.

 What is the Hyperloop?

-The Hyperloop is a concept proposed by billionaire inventor Elon Musk, CEO the aerospace firm SpaceX.
-It is a reaction to the California High-speed Rail system currently under development, a bullet train system that Musk feels is lackluster, as it will be one of the most expensive and slow-moving in the world.
+The Hyperloop concept was proposed by billionaire inventor Elon Musk, CEO of the aerospace firm SpaceX and the guy behind Tesla.
+It’s a reaction to the California High-Speed Rail System currently under development, a bullet train Musk feels is lackluster (and which will be one of the most expensive and slow-moving in the world).

-A one way trip between San Francisco and Los Angeles on the Hyperloop is projected to take about 35 minutes.
+A one way trip between San Francisco and Los Angeles on the Hyperloop could take about 35 minutes.